manwar/perlweeklychallenge-club/challenge-154/james-smith/README.md

 }
 ```

-Note we use a *little used* perl construct - redo which restarts the loop without incrementing the counter.
+Note we use a *little used* perl construct - `redo` which restarts the loop without incrementing the counter.
 So in this case finds the next padovan number without incrementing the counter in the outside loop.
-So to find 10, we just loop from 1 to 10.
+So to find 10 answers, we just loop from 1 to 10.